 The council confirmed the move earlier this week with new food caddies, manufactured by Straight Ltd, will be rolled out to residents in August ready for the move.

-The service will be delivered by Veolia, the council’s waste provider, which will deliver waste for treatment at the Severn Trent anaerobic digestion plant, Kinver, Stourbridge.
+The service will be delivered by Veolia, the council’s waste provider, which will deliver waste for treatment at Severn Trent Green Power’s West Birmingham anaerobic digestion plant, Kinver, Stourbridge.

 Delivering a food waste service to the council’s 167,000 residents will provide an estimated saving of £372,000 per year, the council said.
 The cost of the implementation of the service is included within the waste management services contract with Veolia so there is no set up costs for the council, it said.